Havcker243/APLITE/docs/PRODUCT_UI_SPEC.md

 - Frontend: `aplite-frontend/` (Next.js pages router)
 - Styling: `aplite-frontend/src/styles/globals.css` + shared shell `aplite-frontend/src/components/Layout.tsx`

-## Current implementation notes
+## Current implementation notes (MVP)
 - Onboarding is a single-submit flow (`/onboarding/complete`) with local drafts stored in sessionStorage.
+- There are no per-step save/resume endpoints; `/onboarding/current` only reflects finalized sessions.
-- Role flow (current): owners go through call verification; authorized reps upload ID.
+- Role flow: owners go through call verification; authorized reps upload ID.
+- Step 5 is review + submit only (no OTP UI or call scheduling yet).
 - Child UPIs exist and can be created from existing or new payment accounts.

 ---